riggles1/GunconDuino-With-Screen-Flash/README.md

 <img src="docs/psx.png" width="250">

+### Flashing the script to the Arduino

 **Libraries required:**

 * [PsxNewLib](https://github.com/SukkoPera/PsxNewLib)
 * [ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary)

 > I have included the libraries in this release.
 Remove duplicate copies from `ThisPC/Documents/Arduino/libraries/` if present.
+> Before flashing, give the Arduino a unique name ID, go to `C:\Program Files (x86)\Arduino\hardware\arduino\avr\boards.txt` and edit the `leonardo.name=` line with whatever name you want (this line is used for Pro Micro as well).
+Repeat this step if making multipe GunconDuinos.
 Flashing tip: If you have trouble flashing the `.ino` to a Pro Micro, try an older Arduino IDE version.
 Important: This project is intended for CRTs at standard resolutions and native output setups (CRTEmudriver or similar).

 Official Guncons behaves correctly, but third-party guns may produce incorrect readings (adjusting values in the script may help).